sherlock-audit/2023-02-openq-judging/README.md

 https://github.com/OpenQDev/OpenQ-Contracts/pull/116

+**kiseln**

+Escalate for 27 USDC

+> Some ERC20 tokens don't support 0 value transfers

+There are no relevant tokens that revert on 0 value transfers. `LEND` is often provided as an example, however, it was discontinued in 2020 and is supposed to be migrated to AAVE https://docs.aave.com/faq/migration-and-staking.
+I'd say there is 0 chance this token is whitelisted as a valid bounty token by the protocol owners.

+I would consider `LEND` in the same category as any invalid/malicious token that can be added in a permissionless way, in which case this group of issues is a duplicate of #62

+**sherlock-admin**

+ > Escalate for 27 USDC
+>
+> > Some ERC20 tokens don't support 0 value transfers
+>
+> There are no relevant tokens that revert on 0 value transfers. `LEND` is often provided as an example, however, it was discontinued in 2020 and is supposed to be migrated to AAVE https://docs.aave.com/faq/migration-and-staking.
+I'd say there is 0 chance this token is whitelisted as a valid bounty token by the protocol owners.
+>
+> I would consider `LEND` in the same category as any invalid/malicious token that can be added in a permissionless way, in which case this group of issues is a duplicate of #62
+>

+You've created a valid escalation for 27 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**Evert0x**

+Escalation rejected.

+Protocol signaled they were planning to use `any` token in this protocol, reverting on 0 transfer is uncommon but not unlikely to happen on a legit token.

+**sherlock-admin**

+> Escalation rejected.
+>
+> Protocol signaled they were planning to use `any` token in this protocol, reverting on 0 transfer is uncommon but not unlikely to happen on a legit token.

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

 # Issue H-5: Adversary can permanently break reward distribution for percentage tier bounties by funding bounty then refunding after competition closes